Bob Shoup: Cal Lutheran

 In the early 1960s, Shoup was the college's football coach, took over the baseball program, was an instructor in physical education, became dean of men, and chaired the student discipline committee.
 He also worked in public relations, church relations, fundraising, and admissions.
 Following the death of Jack Siemens in 1969, Shoup also assumed the role of Athletic Director for the college.
 As the athletic director from 1969–1977, Bob Shoup hired Major League Baseball player Ron Stillwell as the head baseball coach in 1972.
 His son Rick Shoup helped his father coach the football team for six years as a volunteer and one year as a paid assistant.
 Shoup was also a teacher in two courses at the university: body conditioning and recreational leadership.
 He was also the head coach for the golf team from 1976-1986.
 The 1982-83 season was one of the best seasons for Cal Lutheran's golf team.
-The college finished 17th in the national competition in Texas and during the next season, Shoup was able to send Greg Osbourne to compete in the national competition in Michigan, where he ultimately finished fourth.
+The college finished 17th in the national competition in Texas.
+During the next season, Shoup was able to send Greg Osbourne to compete in the national competition in Michigan, where he ultimately finished fourth.
 In 1984, Osbourne captured the NAIA District III individual championship, picked up All-America honors, and raised the bar for the program.

 After winning the 1971 national title, Shoup considered changing jobs and interviewed for jobs at Idaho State, Cal State Fullerton, Pacific Lutheran University, and Montana, but ultimately decided to remain at Cal Lutheran.